 In the state of Minas Gerais in Brazil, the Gilo or Jiló is one of the traditional foods that is commonly used in stir-fries and roasting dishes.
 It was introduced to Brazil from the decedents of African slaves that settled in the region.
 Today Gilo has recently increased in popularity on the East Coast in the United States due to the rise of Brazilian immigrants wanting to bring native, comfort foods with them to their new homes.

 Turkish eggplants are native to Africa and are believed to be more closely related to wild eggplant species than the traditional purple eggplant grown in Asia.
 Turkish eggplants made their way from Africa to the Americas and Europe via the slave trade.
 Today Turkish eggplants can be found in specialty grocers and farmers markets in South America, Central America, the Caribbean, Africa, the United States, and Europe.

-Recipes that include Tiger Eggplant.
+Recipes that include Turkish Eggplant.
 One is easiest, three is harder.